vacp2p/rfc/content/docs/rfcs/61/README.md

 ---

 # Abstract
-Describes how new members of a Status community can request historical messages from nodes that archive old data specifically for communities.
+Explains how new members of a Status community can request historical messages from nodes archiving old data.

 # Background